EmeraldLoc/sm_osx/docs/index.md

 ### I downloaded sm_osx, but it crashes on bootup
 Please create an issue in the Issues page.
 ### My notifications are not working
 Make sure you accepted them.
-You can check in *Notification & Focus* in the System Prefrences App
+You can check in *Notification & Focus* in the System Preferences App
 ### How do I update
 Their is an auto updater in sm_osx, so if an update comes out, you will be alerted.
 ### How can I get sm_osx